rickwest/devsnippets/source/snippets/javascript/index.md

   console.log(err) //catch any errors and log them out })
 ```
 With Promises, we have removed the need for nested Callbacks.
 Instead, we use `then()` to chain mulitple requests.
-Error handling also becomes a breeze as we only require one `catch()` to catch any errors, regardless from which request.
+Error handling also becomes a breeze as we only require one `catch()` to catch any error, regardless from which requests.

 #### Using the Promise.race() method